The Texas

 Broken white line BROKEN WHITE LINE: A broken (dashed) white line separates lanes of traffic traveling in the same direction.
 You can freely change lanes when it is safe to do so.

-Short broken white line SHORT BROKEN WHITE LINE: A short broken (dashed) white line marks a lane that will soon become an exit or turn-only lane.
+Short broken white line SHORT BROKEN WHITE LINE: A short broken (dotted) white line marks a lane that will soon become an exit or turn-only lane.
 Short broken lines are also used to mark lanes through an intersection (sometimes called "puppy tracks".)

 Crossing a single white channelizing line